The XML comparison tool compares the XML files using the "Chawathe" algorithm, as described in the paper:

 |Change Detection in Hierarchically Structured Information, Sudarshan Chawathe, Anand Rajaraman, and Jennifer Widom; SIGMOD Conference, Montreal, Canada, June 1996, pp. 493-504.|

 The core of the XML file comparison engine is Chawathe's matching algorithm.
 This matching algorithm is a heuristic method based on a scoring system.
-This means that comparison results could be unexpected when many elements in each document are very similar.

 XML text documents are hierarchical data structures.
 Users can insert, delete, or reorder elements, modify their contents, or move elements across different parts of the hierarchy.
 The Chawathe algorithm can detect these different types of changes within the hierarchy of the document.
 As with conventional text differencing utilities, the Chawathe algorithm detects local text that is added, deleted, or changed, and additionally can prepare an edit script that can be used to create a report of the hierarchical location of detected differences.

 The Chawathe algorithm attempts to match elements that are of

 the same category.
 The Chawathe paper refers to these categories as labels.

 In the following XML example documents (with labels